isc-projects/bind9/doc/arm/reference.rst

 ``dnsrps-enable`` to "no", those options would be ignored.

-The TTL of a record modified by RPZ policies is set from the TTL of the relevant record in policy zone.
+The TTL of a record modified by RPZ policies is set from the TTL of the relevant record in the policy zone.
 It is then limited to a maximum value.
 The ``max-policy-ttl`` clause changes the maximum seconds from its default of 5.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.

-For example, you might use this option statement
+For example, an administrator might use this option statement:

 ::

        response-policy { zone "badlist"; };

-and this zone statement
+and this zone statement:

 ::

        zone "badlist" {type master; file "master/badlist"; allow-query {none;}; };

-with this zone file
+with this zone file:

 ::